abdulrauf11/nr-studio/content/shop/flower-impression-2.md

 ---
 title: Flower Impression 2
-date: 2019-12-17T08:42:39.171Z
+date: 2019-12-17T08:50:39.171Z
 description: >-
-  Original acrylic painting on round canvas.
-Inspired by fallen flower petals.
-  They litter the grass like fallen stars and form a beautiful color harmony.
-  Panting will be wired and ready to hang.
+  Original mixed media on 300gsm watercolor paper with a touch of tiny gold details.
+Inspired by the delicate botanical impressions on ceramic tiles.
   Ships in 2-3 business days.
+Frame is not included.
 P.s.
 It comes with a free gift.
 price: 3500
 size:
   height: 30